 If your guest room closet could be featured on Storage Wars, it's time to rethink your stuff strategy.

-Consider some serious Marie Kondo-izing — maybe donate your to-be-regifted pile and sell those designer jeans you'll never fit into again — to make room in the closet and dresser for guest to have plenty of space (and the key word is plenty).
+Consider some serious Marie Kondo-izing — maybe donate your to-be-regifted pile and sell those designer jeans you'll never fit into again.
+You'll make room in the closet and dresser for guests to have plenty of space (and the key word is plenty).